SweetCodeHQ/contributors/guidelines.html.markdown

 * SEO REVIEW: After the copy editor has finished editing the content, it is moved to the “SEOify” Trello list.
 At this stage the content is check against a Focus Keyword ( a keyword that will be targeted for search’s).
 And when there are opportunities to inject the keyword that will be done.
 Also the post is looked at for structure, graphics, and linking.

+## CONTENT ACCEPTANCE

+* Content should be free of opinions, product promotion, slander, or mention of competitive products to the customer.
+Content with any of the above can be edited prior to acceptance to meet these criteria.

+* From time to time content gets rejected.
+Content rejections can come from Fixate or fixate customers.
+90% of the time rejections are from customers and based on direction changes or missed expectations on topics.
+Not on the quality of content.
+If content is rejected it is repurposed on the Fixate blog, and Fixate will pay 50% of the contributor’s blog rate.

 ## DELIVERY PROCESS

 * COMPLETE PENDING DELIVERY: After the content passes all the review stages it is marked as complete for delivery.